 MineARC Stench Gas Units contain three main components, in a manual and electric format:

-- Stench Gas: A malodorous gas, which is used to identify risk and provide an olfactory warning to personnel where visual and audible alerts may not be adequate.
+- Stench Gas: A malodorous gas used to identify risk and provide an olfactory warning to personnel where visual and audible alerts may not be adequate.

 Two main criteria need to be met by the system, volume and velocity of ventilation air.

-- Velocity: The momentum of air required to ensure adequate deployment times are achieved.
-An example scenario; a 3000m mine with personnel at bottom and stench gas is located at the portal.
+- Velocity: The momentum of air required to ensure adequate deployment times.
+An example scenario; a 3000m mine with personnel at bottom and stench gas located at the portal.